-Together with an assessment of 119% for individual performance goals, the CEO's annual incentive plan award was approved at \$1,066,593.
-Among the other named executive officers, annual incentive plan awards ranged from \$186,430 to \$392,743.
+The 100% corporate performance multiplier, together with an assessment of 85% for individual performance goals, resulted in the CEO's annual incentive plan award approved at \$929,688.
+Among the other named executive officers, annual incentive plan awards ranged from \$289,250 to \$411,840.

-Performance share units ("PSUs") granted in 2018 and 2019 vested at the end of December 2020 and settled in January 2021.
-In alignment with share price appreciation and the experience of investors, executives received payments with a value above the original grant date value.
-Payouts from grants made in 2018 were paid out at an adjustment factor of 0.93 times; payouts from grants made in 2019 were paid out at an adjustment factor of 2.00 times, which is the maximum permitted by the plan.
+PSUs granted in 2019 and 2020 vested at the end of December 2021 and settled in January 2022.
+In alignment with share price appreciation and the experience of investors, executives received payments with a value above the original grant date value for 2019 grants and a value below the original grant date value for 2020 grants.
+Payouts from grants made in 2019 were paid out at an adjustment factor of 1.17 times; payouts from grants made in 2020 were paid out at an adjustment factor of 0.44 times, reflecting the impact on Share price following the seizure of the Kumtor mine.